Fourier algebras of parabolic subgroups: Concluding remarks

 Theorem~\ref{thm:fourier-P} shows that Question~\ref{q1} has a positive answer for the minimal parabolic subgroups $P = MAN$ in the groups $\SO_0(n,1)$, $\SU(n,1)$, $\Sp(n,1)$ and $\FF$.
 One could ask if the same is true for the smaller groups $MN$, $AN$ or $N$.
 We will now discuss these cases.
-Recall from the introduction that a non-compact second countable connected unimodular groups never satisfy \eqref{eq:q1}.
+Recall from the introduction that non-compact second countable connected unimodular groups never satisfy \eqref{eq:q1}.

-Let $G$ be one of the groups classical groups $\SO_0(n,1)$, $\SU(n,1)$, $\Sp(n,1)$ with $n\geq 2$ or the exceptional group $\FF$.
-Let $\mb F$ be the corresponding division algebra, $\R$, $\C$, $\mb H$ or $\mb O$.
+Let $G$ be one of the classical groups $\SO_0(n,1)$, $\SU(n,1)$, $\Sp(n,1)$, with $n\geq 2$, or the exceptional group $\FF$.
+Let $\mb F$ be the corresponding division algebra, $\R$, $\C$, $\mb H$, or $\mb O$.
 We start by discussing the groups $N$.
 Since $N$ is nilpotent, $N$ is unimodular.
 Indeed, a locally compact group $G$ is unimodular if and only if $G/Z$ is unimodular, where $Z$ is the center of $G$ (see \cite[p.~92]{MR0175995}).
 Induction on the length of an upper central series then shows that all locally compact nilpotent groups are unimodular.
-Since $N$ is also connected and second countable, it follows that
+Since $N$ is also connected, it follows that

 Next we discuss the groups $MN$.
 Since $MN$ is a semi-direct product of the unimodular group $N$ by the compact group $M$, we will argue that $MN$ itself is unimodular.
 Indeed, this follows directly from \cite[Proposition~23]{MR0175995} but we also include another argument here.
-If we use $\Delta_G$ to denote the modular function of a locally compact group $G$, then since $N$ is normal in $MN$, we see that the quotient space $MN/N$ has an invariant measure, Haar measure on $M$, and using \cite[Theorem~2.49]{Folland} we see that $\Delta_{MN}|N = \Delta_N = 1$.
-Also, since $M$ is compact, $\Delta_{MN}|M = 1$ by \cite[Proposition~2.27]{Folland}.
+If we use $\Delta_G$ to denote the modular function of a locally compact group $G$, then since $N$ is normal in $MN$, we have $\Delta_{MN}|N = \Delta_N = 1$.
+Also, since $M$ is compact, $\Delta_{MN}|M = 1$.
 Since $M$ and $N$ generate $MN$, it follows that $\Delta_{MN} = 1$.
 So $MN$ is connected and unimodular, and hence